Meet Our Faculty

 Ayla is a political animal who decided to study political science and become a university professor when she was 16.
 Her teaching interests are Global Political Economy, Human Rights, Women and Politics.
 She has published several articles, book reviews and a book in her field.
 Dr. Kilic encourages her students to become independent thinkers who are not afraid to challenge authority, question the norms and change the status quo to defend their rights, freedoms and beliefs.
 Her advice to students is "Don't just complain: if you don't like it do something to change it".
 At a personal note, Ayla is a movie buff and she loves Jazz.

 My background includes a travel-study tour around the world focused on issues of peace, sustainability and conflict resolution as part of my PhD in Political Science.
 I have almost 20 years of teaching experience in a wide range of subjects at many different levels.
 I have published several articles and book reviews, and I recently edited a book, Unsettled Balance: Ethics, Security and Canadian International Relations.
 I am highly energized by educational technologies, and I closely follow the latest news about teaching and learning in higher education.
 I am committed to learner-centred education in its many facets and applications.
 I believe in making decisions to create harmony, and focus on person-centred values.
 I blog regularly on political and pedagogical issues here: http://rozwarner.wordpress.com.
 My portfolio page is located on Academia.
+For the 2018-19 year I am on Extended Study Leave however you can still reach me by email.

 Dr. Linda Elmose, BA, MA, PhD (SFU)